 Beverages (excluding 20 oz. or smaller sealed plastic water bottles, one per person),

 Flags, banners, or signs, laser pointing devices, tennis racquets, bicycles, scooters of any type, in-line skates, roller skates, skateboards, and any other items deemed unlawful or dangerous by the management of the BB&T Atlanta Open, in its sole discretion.

 Ticket Resell Policy: The resale or attempted resale of this ticket in or on the grounds at any price is prohibited and will result in removal from the premises and confiscation of all tickets in the possession of the violator without refund or compensation.
 The use or attempted use of lost, stolen or counterfeit tickets is prohibited and such tickets are void.
 Tickets may not be resold or used for advertising, promotions (including contests or sweepstakes) or other trade purposes without the prior express written consent of the BB&T Atlanta Open.
 Breach of any of the foregoing conditions will automatically terminate the license granted by this ticket, and shall constitute grounds for denial of admission, removal from the grounds, and confiscation of all tickets in the possession of the violator without refund or compensation.

 Will Call: Tickets may be left for pick-up by another person at the Will Call window located at the Tournament Box office.
 Person picking up tickets must present photo ID or tickets will not be released.

-Parking Info: To purchase a parking pass, click here.
-For any questions call (404) 249-9138 and request Chris Goodson or e-mail email@example.com.
+Parking Info: Click here for information on parking.
+Call (404) 249-9138 and request Chris Goodson or e-mail email@example.com.